wildonion/gem/README.md

 * `ed25519` keypair for server checksum, verification using its commit (like ssh keys) and **SSL/TLS** certificate, updating app and time hash based (**`hash(user_id + time + ip + user agent)`**) locking api with rate limit feature to avoid api call spamming (like sleeping in thread) using `argon2`, `rust-crypto`, `noise`, `ring` and `ed25519-dalek` tools, also see the one inside the [payma](https://github.com/wildonion/payma) repo.

-* all TODOs inside the app, `panel` and twitter bot services also create a proc macro attribute like `#[passport]` to put on top of the auth controllers.
+* all TODOs inside the app and `panel` service also create a proc macro attribute like `#[passport]` to put on top of the auth controllers.

 * check the containers status using using [portainer](https://www.portainer.io/), balance the loads between conse docker services and images inside the `docker-compose` file using `k8s` on `DigitalOcean` PaaS over `gem` repo.